That was commonly believed to be a function of great literature: antidote to suffering through depiction of our common fate.—Philip Roth

 I walked slowly toward the doorway to her bedroom.
 I didn't want to go there.
 I was sore afraid.

 I stood in the doorway, but my eyes were on my shoes.

 "Look at me, Todd," she commanded.

 I raised my face, knowing what would be there.
 Cecilia Quisby sat on the edge of her bed putting her stockings on.
 They were the kind that stayed up only by the magic of their darker top halves.
-I was looking at quite a bit of the fifty-year-old Cecilia Quisby, and I was thoroughly impressed by what she was showing me.
+I was looking at quite a bit of the 50-year-old Cecilia Quisby, and I was thoroughly impressed by what she was showing me.
 Her body, covered here and there with bits of lace and whalebone perhaps, was a wonder, for all its wrinkles and extra flesh.
 The places of extra flesh seemed derived from Elysian fields, fruit from the garden Adam was born in.
 I could not help but survey it.

 Cecilia Quisby smiled like a ring-dove.
 Her remonstration was temporarily halted so she could address this new question, the question of what she was going to do about the lust she had engendered in me.